Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 What is the hormone renin responsible for?

-• the person has suffered severe stress;
+• the person suffered severe stress;

-• blood supply to the kidneys worsens;
+• blood supply to the kidneys deteriorates;

 • the patient suffers from hypotension;